Reasons To Love Leyland Cypress

 Proper windbreak planting usually involves multiple rows of plants.
 Start with a row of Leyland Cypress trees on the outside of your property these will be the tallest plant in the windbreak.
 Inside of that plant a smaller evergreen plant such as American Holly or Nellie Stevens Holly.

 And finally, your innermost row of plants can be flowering shrubs such as Hydrangea Quick Fire or better yet one of Woodie's personal favorites Aronia brillantisima or simply Red Chokeberry.
 The Aronia will not only provide an amazing show of fall color against the backdrop of evergreen trees but will provide berries which will entice songbirds to nest in your newly created “habitat”.
 Red Twig Dogwoods or winterberry hollies are another great choice due to the show provided every winter.

 Windbreaks and Privacy Screens don’t have to be utilitarian only.
 Albeit the most important reasons to plant them is to screen out either neighbors or eyesores or the cold winter winds.
 But with a little pre-planning on your part, they become wonderful additions to the overall landscape design of your property.
 By mixing species of plants you’ll create an ever-changing show of colors and textures.

 The Ohio Division of Forestry has put out a very informative information packet on windbreaks.
-I believe it contains the best information I’ve seen on windbreaks.
 Those that live in more temperate regions have more choices of plants than our friends in the colder reaches of zone 5 and 4 but the information is presented in such a way that it can be used just about anywhere in the U.S.

-I’ll be happy to discuss options with you for windbreaks and privacy screens and you can reach out to us at email@example.com and I’ll be happy to answer your questions, give suggestions or further hail the benefits of the Leyland cypress.
+Our team is happy to discuss options with you for windbreaks and privacy screens and you can reach out to us at email@example.com; our experts can answer your questions, give suggestions or further hail the benefits of the Leyland cypress.